Yash0o8/Cryptop-Terminal/README.md

-# 💹 Crypto Trading Dashboard (Blue-Black Terminal)
+# 💹 Crypto Trading Dashboard

 A **Streamlit-based crypto dashboard** that feels like a mini trading terminal — built for investors who want **maximum profit insights with minimum effort**.